A Brief History of the Stamp Duty Land Tax

 This article presents the history of Stamp Duty Land Tax and how this property tax changed over the years in the United Kingdom.

 Stamp Duty was quite a success and led to substantial gains in the crown’s treasure, and the taxes were later extended to cover other items such as playing cards, newspapers and advertisements, hats, gloves and mittens, attorneys’ and solicitors’ licenses, perfumes, cosmetics, hair powder, receipts, and paper.
 This is not an exhaustive list, and with changes, it continues until today in the form of Stamp Acts.
-The role and scope of stamp duty taxes have changed dramatically over the years, and a new type of land transfer tax has been introduced in 2003: the Stamp Duty Land Tax.
+The role and scope of stamp duty taxes have changed dramatically over the years, and a new type of land transfer tax was introduced in 2003: the Stamp Duty Land Tax.

-Recent history of Stamp Duty Land Tax
+Recent History of Stamp Duty Land Tax

-Stamp Duty Land Tax was introduced in 2003 as a replacement for the old Stamp Duty Tax.
+The Stamp Duty Land Tax was introduced in 2003 as a replacement for the old Stamp Duty Tax.
 Stamp Duty Land Tax (SDLT) is a tax on land transactions in England and Northern Ireland, and in fact, SDLT is not a stamp duty but a form of self-assessed transfer tax charged on land transactions.

 How does SDLT work?